sipcapture/heplify/README.md

 # Capture and send packets except SIP OPTIONS and NOTIFY to 192.168.1.1:9060
 ./heplify -hs 192.168.1.1:9060 -dim OPTIONS,NOTIFY

-# Capture SIP packet with HPERM encapsulation on port 7932 and interface eth2, send to 192.168.1.1:9060 and print debug info on stdout
+# Capture SIP packet with HPERM/VXLAN encapsulation on port 7932 and interface eth2, send to 192.168.1.1:9060 and print debug info on stdout
 ./heplify -i eth2 -bpf "port 7932" -hs 192.168.1.1:9060 -l debug -e

 # Run heplify in "HEP Collector" mode in order to receive HEP input via TCP on port 9060 and fork (output) to two HEP servers listening on port 9063